Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

+This discrimination functions will also be used for outlier detection at the end of our algorithm.
+A small value of the discriminant function is a good indicator of possible anomaly in respect of a particular observation in relation to the presumed cluster.

 We refer to the right hand side of Equation (\ref{Eq4}) as the empirical pseudo $\beta$-likelihood function and the right hand side of Equation (\ref{Eq5}) as the theoretical pseudo $\beta$-likelihood ($PL_\beta$) function.
-We define the maximizers of these empirical and theoretical pseudo $\beta$-likelihood functions, with respect to $\boldsymbol{\theta}$, as the maximum pseudo $\beta$-likelihood estimator (MPLE$_{\beta}$) and the maximum pseudo $\beta$-likelihood functional (MPLF$_{\beta}$), respectively. \begin{remark} It may be noted that after using the alternative version of the $\beta$-likelihood for the individual component densities, our objective function in Equation (\ref{Eq4}) is no longer the objective function of the actual MDPDE of the normal mixture model.
-In this way we differ from the Fujisawa and Eguchi $(2006)$ \cite{dpdjapan} approach, although the two approaches coincide for $\beta = 0$ (the case of the ordinary likelihood).
+We define the maximizers of these empirical and theoretical pseudo $\beta$-likelihood functions, with respect to $\boldsymbol{\theta}$, as the maximum pseudo $\beta$-likelihood estimator (MPLE$_{\beta}$) and the maximum pseudo $\beta$-likelihood functional (MPLF$_{\beta}$), respectively.

+It may be noted that after using the alternative version of the $\beta$-likelihood for the individual component densities, our objective function in Equation (\ref{Eq4}) is no longer the objective function of the actual MDPDE of the normal mixture model.
+In this way we differ from the \cite{dpdjapan} approach, although the two approaches coincide for $\beta = 0$ (the case of the ordinary likelihood).
 The source of robustness of our procedure as well as our motivation and philosophy are, however, strictly in line with those of the MDPDEs.
-Accordingly we feel that the \enquote{pseudo $\beta$-likelihood} and the \enquote{maximum pseudo $\beta$-likelihood estimator} represent logical nomenclature for our method and our estimator. \end{remark}
+Accordingly we feel that the \enquote{pseudo $\beta$-likelihood} and the \enquote{maximum pseudo $\beta$-likelihood estimator} represent logical nomenclature for our method and our estimator.